-Julie Parsons is the managing director and vice president of Fixation Marketing.
+Julie Parsons is the co-founder and managing director of District Marketing Group, specializing in full-service marketing for association events, education products and membership.
 Her career in trade show and association marketing spans more than 20 years, leading successful teams and initiatives for a variety of organizations.

 4 Ways to Strengthen Your Brand Story